-The book has been written for the Business Analytics Skills for Future-proof Supply Chains (BAS4SC) project [2022-1-PL01-KA220-HED-000088856] founded by the ERASMUS + programme.
+The book has been written in Business Analytics Skills for Future-proof Supply Chains (BAS4SC) project [2022-1-PL01-KA220-HED-000088856] founded by ERASMUS+ programme.

-Funded by the European Union.
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Education and Culture Executive Agency (EACEA).
-Neither the European Union nor EACEA can be held responsible for them.
+Co-funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or Fundacja Rozwoju Systemu Edukacji.
+Neither the European Union nor the granting authority can be held responsible for them.